 8. Compensation.
 No trustee shall receive compensation from the Association for any service he may render to the Association, provided that a trustee may be reimbursed for his expenses incurred in the performance of his duties.

 1. Nomination.
 Nomination for election to the board of trustees shall be made by a Nominating Committee.
 The Nominating Committee shall consist of three members of the Association or representatives of members.
 The Nominating Committee shall be appointed by the board of trustees prior to each annual meeting of the members to serve from the close of such annual meeting until the close of the next annual meeting at which the trustees are to be elected.
 Such appointment shall be announced by the board of trustees.

 The Nominating Committee shall make as many nominations for election to the board of trustees as it shall in its discretion determine, but no less than the number of vacancies that are to be filled on the board.
 Such nominations may be made only from among the members or representatives of members.
 Anyone interested in serving as a trustee or nominating someone for a trustee position shall notify the Nominating Committee.
 Nominees shall be afforded the opportunity to decline and the name of any person so declining shall not appear on the ballot.
-The Nominating Committee shall determine a list of candidates. [amended see note 3]
+The Nominating Committee shall determine a list of candidates. [amended see Change History]

 Article V: Meeting of Trustees

 1. Regular Meetings.
 Regular meetings of the board of trustees shall be held at such times and at such places as the board of trustees may decide.
 After the Turnover Date, the board of trustees shall hold a regular meeting at least once during each calendar quarter.

 2. Special Meetings.
 Special meeting of the board of trustees shall be held when called by the president of the Association or by any two trustees, after not less than three (3) days notice to each trustee.